 Description of weather overlays

-Wind: Average wind 10 meters above the surface (or at selected pressure level).
+Wind: Average wind speed 10 meters above the surface (or at a selected pressure level).
 Actual wind at the ground is influenced by many factors like mountains, cities, convective clouds and thermal effects.

 Wind gusts: Wind gusts 10 meters above the surface in the last 3 hours.
 Actual wind at the ground is influenced by so many factors like mountains, cities and thermal effects.
 ECMWF model has a different method of Wind gusts computation, resulting in higher values than other models.